nfriedly/node-bestzip/readme.md

 ## How to control the directory structure

 The directory structure in the .zip is going to match your input files.
-To have more or less directories, change your starting directory.
+To have greater or fewer levels of directories, change your starting directory.

 For example:

 `bestzip build.zip build/*`

-This include the build/ folder inside of the .zip
+This includes the build/ folder inside of the .zip

 Alternatively:

 `cd build/ && bestzip ../build.zip *`

-Will not include the build/ folder, it's contents will be top-level.
+This will not include the build/ folder, it's contents will be top-level.

 ## Breaking changes for v2